AllanChain/sane-break/README.md

 ## FAQ

-### How to exit?
+### What if I really want to skip a break?

-Right-click the menu icon and hover over the "Postpone" menu.
-The "Quit" menu is there.
-This design is intended to make users think twice about whether they want to postpone breaks or really quit the software.
+You can postpone or quit via tray icon before Sane Break enters force break mode.
+If it's already in the force break mode, you can first click "Exit Force Break" and then postpone via tray icon.

 ### Will Sane Break pause when I'm away?